verbb/formie/packages/docs/browser/behavior/javascript-events.md

 });
 ```

-#### The `formie:module:phone-country:init` event
+#### The `formie:module:phone-country:init` Event

-The event that is triggered after the phone-country module has initialized and enhanced the field input.
+The event that is triggered after the phone-country module has initialised and enhanced the field input.

 ```js
 document.addEventListener('formie:module:phone-country:init', (event) => {